 Overview

-DefenseClaw is the Cisco governance layer for AI coding agents — scan capabilities before they run, inspect runtime traffic, and export durable audit evidence across nine first-class connectors.
+DefenseClaw is the Cisco governance layer for AI coding agents — scan capabilities before they run, inspect runtime traffic, and export durable audit evidence across thirteen first-class connectors.

 DefenseClaw is the Cisco governance layer for AI coding agents.
 It enforces one rule: untrusted agent capabilities are scanned, governed, logged, and blocked when policy says they are unsafe.